 - If a shift becomes available as a result of trainees being released for duty, and if there is at least four (4) months until the next shift change, the shift will be posted and awarded by seniority.
 The new trainee released for duty will take the senior officers shift.
 If no employee desires the shift, the trainee scheduled for assignment will be assigned that shift.
 The parties recognize that for the betterment of the Department it may be necessary to assign a trainee to a specific shift.

 - Voluntary shift trades will be allowed as long as overtime costs are not incurred.

 - Except in a bona fide emergency, no employee shall be assigned to work more than sixteen (16) hours in a twenty-four (24) hour period, provided however employees may volunteer to work up to eighteen (18) hours in a twenty-four (24) hour period.

 15.10.
 Posted “Pre-Scheduled” Mandatory Overtime Shift Assignments.
 The current mandatory overtime process will be maintained.
 Officers required to work “Pre-Scheduled” mandatory overtime will be given a minimum of seventy-two (72) hours’ notice.

 Article 16 – Compensatory Time Off

 16.1.
 Accrual/Accumulation.
 Employees may accrue up to two hundred forty (240) hours of compensatory time.
-All overtime or holiday time worked which would result in a compensatory time accumulation of more than two hundred forty (240) hours, and all overtime generated as a result of football games, can be paid or taken as compensatory time.
+Any hours worked which would result in the accumulation of over two hundred forty (240) hours of compensatory time will be paid as overtime pay.

 16.2.
 Use/Cashout.
 Employee requests to use compensatory time off shall be made reasonably in advance and approved when the employee’s absence will not unduly disrupt operations.
 On June 30 of each year, up to two hundred forty (240) hours of compensatory time may be carried over into the next fiscal year.